martinohmann/kickoff/docs/skeletons.md

 # Project skeletons

 Project skeletons are blueprints that can be used to create new projects.
-They can be fully templated and composed, or inherit from other skeletons.
+They can be fully templated and composed together.

 This section provides documentation for creating, customizing and using project skeletons.